phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Servo Block](/images/arduino-block/lesson-4/step19.png)

-20) Open the "Variable" menu and connect the "Get Variable" to the open block in the "Math Operation".
+20) Open the "Variable" menu and connect the "Get Variable" to the open block to the other hole in the "Number Operation" block.

 ![Servo Block](/images/arduino-block/lesson-4/step20a.png)